pikai07/PID-Controller/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+Reflection

+PID Components

+P accounts for the current cte (Cross Track Error).
+So the further the car is from the reference line, the stronger the output value will be.
+A high coefficient will allow the car to react quickly but also cause it to overshoot and oscillate.

+I accounts for error values in the past.
+In this case it is sum over all errors.

+D accounts for possible future trends of the error, based on its current rate of change.
+A higher coefficient reduces overshooting and therefore helps the car to stay on the reference line.

+Parameter Tuning

+The P, I and D coefficients were tuned by hand.
+In the beginning only value for Kp was set which was causing the car to overshoot.
+In the next step Kd was gradually increased until the car was able to quickly reach it's reference.
+For Ki, a very small value was chosen since the simulator has basically no steering bias.

+The final values for the coefficients are:

+Kp = 0.22
+Ki = 0.0003
+Kd = 4